 After you’ve determined what your unique identifiers are across channels and connections, the next step is to set up your corresponding profile properties as unique identifiers and be sure that they are added to your profile merging rules in BlueConic.
-For any unique identifier used in the parameter of an email click through, you will want to ensure that the ‘IP Check’ rule is engaged for this value in the Profile merging settings page (select Settings > Merging from the BlueConic navigation bar).
+For any unique identifier used in the parameter of an email click through, you will want to ensure that the ‘IP Check’ rule is engaged for this value in the Profile merging settings page (select Settings > Profile merging from the BlueConic menu bar).
 Select this option for improved privacy and security.
 If this option is selected, the visitor will switch to a new profile when a new value for this property is set.
 This will prevent potential profile hijacking when links are forwarded, for instance.

 Once you determine specific ways you can find unique identifiers, the next step is to gather known users from your connections, and then add BlueConic Listeners to monitor these unique identifiers as your customers visit the site.
 Depending on the answers to the questions above, you may need to update an existing Listener or create a new one.

 If you do not have a customer ID available from another system or connection, chat with your BlueConic Customer Success Manager about the possibility of exposing the BlueConic ID.

 Data collection strategies to increase your ability recognize customers online

 Some BlueConic features that help to increase your recognition ratio include:

 Behavioral listeners are used to store cookie values and to grab custom parameters, such as a unique identifier loaded from an email click-through.

 - Additional rule-based form listeners are used in BlueConic to collect data from checkout forms and in cart or funnel abandonment use cases.